Battleaxe (band): History

-Personnel changes

 On the eve of a major appearance at Hammersmith Odeon London in support of Saxon on their Crusader tour, some A&R staff from Atlantic Records were showing interest.
 After the show, they wanted the band to organize a showcase for them.
-However, Steve Hardy unexpectedly quit, and they had to pull out of what could have been a major signing.
+However, Steve Hardy unexpectedly quit, and they had to pull out.
 It took almost two years before a new lineup was found that was somewhere near the quality and spirit to what they had.
-This was a severe blow to their career and put the band on hold until they could regain their footing.
 They toured the UK in support of Madam X, who had to pull out of the tour due to an illness, leaving Battleaxe to headline.
 They finished the tour at the Dominion Theatre in London.